NUR 112 - Nursing Care of the Adult and Child-I

-5. Organize nursing care utilizing basic principles of prioritization for an individual patient.
+5. Organize nursing care utilizing basic principles of prioritization, for an individual patient.

-6. Evaluate data to determine if assistance is required to meet safety needs for selected medical-surgical patients.
+6. Evaluate data to determine if assistance is required to meet patient safety needs.

 7. Demonstrate accountable behaviors consistent with professional nursing practice.

-8.Relate ethical behaviors to the principles of the ANA Code of Ethics.
+8. Discuss ethical reasoning according to the principles of the ANA Code of Ethics.

-9.Discuss evidence-based practice resources for surgical patients.
+9. Use information literacy to apply evidence-based resources for surgical patients.

-10. Apply current evidence-based standards of professional nursing care for selected medical-surgical patients.
+10. Apply current evidence-based standards of professional nursing care.

-Course Offered Fall, Spring
+Course Offered Fall; Spring